The psychology of saving and starting a positive savings habit

 - Nudge theory – when we're influenced to choose one option over another

-- Anchor bias – when we favour the first item we see and buy it even if a better deal is available elsewhere
+- Anchor bias – when we favour the first item we see and buy it even you could find a better deal

-- Retail therapy – when we spend our money to cheer ourselves up
+- Retail therapy – when we spend to cheer ourselves up.

-Our spending is often closely connected to our emotions.
-There’s nothing wrong with occasional impulse purchases - after all, treating ourselves is part of enjoying life!
-But recognising these triggers can help you to take a more balanced approach to spending and saving.
+Our spending is often closely connected to how we feel.
+There's nothing wrong with occasional impulse purchase – after all, treating ourselves is part of enjoying life!
+But knowing these triggers can help you to take a more balanced approach.

 Set sunny goals and track your spending

-Too often, we think of saving as making sacrifices, whether that’s giving up our morning coffee or cutting down on meals out.
-The psychological impact of giving up something you love can make saving difficult.
+Too often, we think of saving as making sacrifices.
+Whether that's giving up our morning coffee or cutting down on meals out, the impact of losing something you love can make saving difficult.

-But you don’t simply have to save for a ‘rainy day.’
-While it’s important to make sure you’re covered for an emergency, it’s worthwhile saving for a ‘sunny day’ too.
-According to our recent Save for your Sunny Days report, as many as 91% of us aren't prioritising saving for some of the things that make us truly happy.1 Put money aside for a summer holiday, a weekend away or a festival with friends – it can be encouraging to save towards something you’re bound to enjoy.
-This way it won’t feel like a chore and can help put you on the path to building a disciplined saving habit.
+But you don't just have to save for a 'rainy day.'
+While it's important to make sure you're covered for an emergency, it’s good to save for a 'sunny day' too.
+Put money aside for a summer holiday, a weekend away or a festival with friends – the things you know you’ll enjoy.
+This way it won't feel like a chore and can help put you on the path to building a good savings habit.

-It’s also important to track your spending.
-To get a better idea of where your money is going, sitting down and looking back at your spending over the past few months can help you to see where savings can be made.
-There are financial apps available, such as the Coventry Building Society App, which can allow you to easily view where your money is going each month and identify any unnecessary spending you no longer really need.
+It's also important to track your spending.
+To get a better idea of where your money is going, look back at your spending over the past few months to see where savings can be made.
+There are financial apps available – like ours! – that can help you check where your money is going each month and spot unnecessary spending.

 Celebrate the small wins

-Remember to reward yourself when you hit your targets.
-Celebrating your financial wins with your family and friends, whether it’s treating yourself to a nice meal, a trip to the cinema or a day out, can help you to stay motivated to stick to your savings plan.
+Why not reward yourself when you hit your targets?
+Treating yourself to a nice meal, a trip to the cinema or a day out, could help you to stay motivated to save.

 Train your brain